securechaindev/securechaindev.github.io/depex.md

 ### 4. Databases containers

-For graphs and vulnerabilities information you need to download the zipped [data dumps]() from Zenodo.
+For graphs and vulnerabilities information you need to download the zipped [data dumps]() from **Zenodo**.
 Once you have unzipped the dumps, inside the root folder run the command:
 '''bash
 docker compose up --build
 '''